jramkiss/jramkiss.github.io/_posts/2020-06-01-hierarchical-models.md

 ---
 layout: post
-title: "Estimating NBA Free Throw % with Hierarchical Models"
+title: "Estimating NBA Free Throw Percentage with Hierarchical Models"
 date: 2021-01-29 2:22
 comments: true
 author: "Jonathan Ramkissoon"
 math: true
-summary: Exploring pooling and hierarchical models with Numpyro by estimating the free throw % for NBA players
+summary: Exploring pooling and hierarchical models with Numpyro by estimating the free throw percentage for NBA players
 ---

 In this post I explore 3 different formulations for modeling repeated Bernoully / binary trail data: complete pooling where all items have the same chance of success, no pooling where each item has in independent chance of success and partial pooling where data across items are shared to estimate parameters.
 To do this I use an example where I try to estimate the batting average of baseball players, with inference in Numpyro.
+All the code for this post is available [here](https://www.kaggle.com/jramkiss/pooling-in-hierarchical-models-with-numpyro).

 In a repeated Bernoully / binary trial, our data consists of $n$ units where each unit, $i$, records $y_i$ successes in $K_i$ trials / attempts.
 It essnetialy consists of a series of attempts with binary outcomes and is easiest explained with examples: